• Skip to main content

 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Sear the meat on all sides to lock in the flavors.
+Sear the meat all sides on medium heat to lock in the flavors.
 Mmm… imagine the smell!
-It’s Mexcellent! 😀
+It’s Mexcellent! 😃

 Braised Chile Colorado Beef Shanks (or Chamorros con Chile Colorado) is a robust and rich in flavor dish.
 This is Mexican recipe destined to be one of your family favorites.
 By Mama Maggie’s Kitchen

-These chiles give good flavor to the Birria de Res.
-I’m using chile guajillo and ancho chile.
+These dried chiles are what give amazing smokiness flavor to the beef.
+We’re using guajillo chiles and ancho chile.

 Two ancho chiles.
 One with the stem removed and the other intact on a white surface.